cac-t-u-s/cac-t-u-s.github.io/pages/interface-boxes.md

 The `switch` box provides a simple interface to select between different value to connect somewhere, avoiding the need to disconnect/reconnect the corresponding outputs.

-The box can be added as many inputs as desired, and displays corresponding boxes taht can be clicked to select one of the inputs.
+The box can be added as many inputs as desired, and displays corresponding boxes that can be clicked to select one of the inputs.

 <img src="interface-boxes_img/switch.png">